Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 NHSC Loan Repayment Program

-The icing on the cake for this program is that the benefit does not count as taxable income.
+The icing on the cake is that the financial assistance received is not considered to be taxable income.
 This tax treatment is very rare for these types of forgiveness opportunities.

 Application information and eligibility details are on the HRSA website.